edeliver/edeliver/README.md

 ### Rebar considerations

-When using rebar, edeliver can be added as [rebar](https://github.com/basho/rebar) depencency.
+When using rebar, edeliver can be added as [rebar](https://github.com/basho/rebar) dependency.
 Just add it to your `rebar.config` (and ensure that a `./rebar` binary/link is in your project directory):

     {deps, [
       % ...